 “You say he had important things to say to you?”

 “It seemed important at the time.”
 Sanosuke shrugged, and the casual gesture did not nearly suffice to downplay words he obviously meant very intensely.
 “When he got to know what kind of life I always had, he had things to say…” He chuckled faintly and with a mixture of bitterness and appreciation.
 “He was fucking rude about it, but he always got his point across.
 He just made me kinda realize how I was wasting my life.
 I was already not really thinking of him as a slave, so that’s probably why I didn’t notice how weird it was that this supposed slave — who’d been a slave his whole life, supposedly! — knew so much about… life stuff.”

 So that was the real reason Sanosuke had started ‘thinking about things more seriously and shit.’
 Even from the brief description of their interactions, Kenshin could see what an impact this Saitou agent had made on the young man.

 “Yeah, that was probably part of it.”
-Sanosuke scratched his head, appearing a little easier now they had left behind the question of whether or not he’d committed rape — especially on someone he obviously admired.
+Sanosuke scratched his head, appearing a little easier now they’d left behind the question of whether or not he had committed rape — especially on someone he obviously admired.
 “But also I didn’t want to ask him a bunch of questions in case I blew his cover.
 I knew he was up to something, and I kinda really wanted to see him do whatever he was there to do because I figured that’d be one in my dad’s eye.”